IgniteUI/indigo-design-docfx/en/components/button-group.md

 ## Styling

-The Button Group comes with styling flexibility through the various options controlling the border and background color, as well as the individual buttons' outline, background, text, and icon colors.
+The Button Group comes with styling flexibility through the various options for the border and background color, as well as the individual buttons' outline, background, text, and icon colors.

 <img class="responsive-img" src="../images/button-group_styling.png" srcset="../images/button-group_styling@2x.png 2x" />